 Clinical Research Coordinator: Madison Heintz, MSW, RSW (University of Calgary)

-Recruitment materials are prepared by Grace Pilkey (Research Assistant).
+Recruitment materials are prepared by Grace and Haley.
+RedCap project is developed by Laina McAusland.